Michiko Nomura: Appearing in popular anime

-After Nomura had previously worked with the Sannoh Theatre Company, Kindai Gekijo Theatre Company, Tokyo Actor's Consumer's Cooperative, T.A.P. and Aoni Productions, she joined her husband's company Ken Production in 1984 in order to help operations.
-At the time, there were only seven people in the company, so they were originally called the "Seven Samurai".
+After Nomura had previously worked with the Sannoh Theatre Company, Kindai Gekijo Theatre Company, Tokyo Actor's Consumer's Cooperative Society, T.A.P. and Aoni Production, she joined her husband's company Ken Production in 1984 in order to help operations.
+At the time, there were only seven people in the company and they were called the "Seven Samurai".

-In March 2005, Nomura decided to leave the role of Wakame Isono on Sazae-san in order to solely focus on production work.
-Around the same time, she also stepped down from her role as Shizuka on Doraemon due to the anime's transition to a reboot with a new voice cast.
-She was succeeded by Makoto Tsumura (Sazae-san) and Yumi Kakazu (Doraemon).
+In 2005, Nomura decided to step down from the role of Wakame on Sazae-san in order to focus on production work.
+Around the same time, she also stepped down from the role of Shizuka on Doraemon due to the anime's transition to a reboot with a new voice cast.
+She was succeeded by Makoto Tsumura in Sazae-san and Yumi Kakazu in Doraemon that same year.

 Current activity

 In 2005, she received the Rikiya Tayama Award at the 14th Japan Movie Critics Awards along her Doraemon co-stars Nobuyo Ōyama, Noriko Ohara, Kazuya Tatekabe, and Kaneta Kimotsuki.
-In November 2006, she won a special award at the 11th Animation Kobe alongside the other four again.
-In March 2007, she received the 3rd Achievement Award at the Tokyo International Anime Fair 2007 alongside the other four a third time.
+In November 2006, they received a Special Award at the 11th Animation Kobe and in March 2007, they received the 3rd Achievement Award at the Tokyo International Anime Fair 2007.

-In 2009, Nomura voiced the Disemboweled Tiger in Kämpfer, which was her first anime voice acting role in the four years since she left Doraemon and Sazae-san.
-In episode 1, she herself appears in a magazine alongside co-star Yukari Tamura and in the eleventh episode, she co-stars with husband Kenji Utsumi as a married couple for the first time in years.
+In 2009, Nomura voiced the Disemboweled Tiger in Kämpfer, her first anime voice acting role in four years since leaving Doraemon and Sazae-san.
+In the first episode, Nomura herself appears in a magazine alongside co-star Yukari Tamura and in the eleventh episode, she co-stars alongside her husband Kenji Utsumi as a married couple for the first time in years.

-In 2016, at the 10th Seiyuu Awards, Nomura received the Lifetime Achievement Award alongside Sachiko Chijimatsu and Tadashi Nakamura.
+In 2016, she received the Merit/Achievement Award at the 10th Seiyu Awards alongside Sachiko Chijimatsu and Tadashi Nakamura.

 In 2023, she received the Commissioner for Cultural Affairs' Award.